jireh018/sideProjects/README.md

 Same goes for test classes,
 define all methods needed by testing best, worst cases scenarios and then refactoring code by extracting load data into a setup method or even utility class.

+And I usually code from the 'Developer Console' Because of the real-time error check feature